-- The assesse must be the owner of that property.
+- The assessee must be the owner of that property.

-- The said property must not being used for own Business or profession, the profits of which are chargeable to tax.
+- The said property must not be used for own Business or profession, the profits of which are chargeable to tax.

 Income from House property – Self Occupied and Let out house